-Description: The Oban distillery was established in 1794 by the Stevenson family.
+Description: The Oban Distillery was established in 1794 by the Stevenson family.
 Oban is a Gaelic word meaning little bay.
 It is the smallest distillery in Scotland and was originally built on the water's edge.
-Its makers have remained anchored to their process for over 200 years.
-The making of Oban has not changed in 200 years.
+Its makers have remained anchored to their process, the making of Oban has not changed for over 200 years.
 At the portal between the West Highlands and the Hebrides Islands, a location renowned for its temperate climate and rugged beauty, Oban whisky is inextricably bound to its environment: the water flows in from a loch three miles away; the barley travels from Speyside.
-This is a full-bodied whisky with scents of citrus orange, pears, brine, and peat.
+This is a full-bodied whisky with scents of citrus-orange, pears, brine, and peat.
 Flavors of dried fig, spice, and smoked peat.
 Long, smooth finish with hints of brine and wood.

 Single Malt Whisky Definition: A Scotch whisky produced from only water and malted barley at a single distillery by batch distillation in pot stills, one that is produced entirely from malt in one distillery must be aged in oak barrels for at least 3 years.
 Any age statement on a bottle of Scotch whisky, expressed in numerical form, must reflect the age of the youngest whisky used to produce that product.